 I develop and adapt rigs for each sequence to meet the particular challenges of the environment and species.

-I work closely with Producers to deliver on the editorial brief and try to create styles which are engaging and cinematic.
+I work closely with producers to deliver on the editorial brief and try to create styles which are engaging and cinematic.

 I love the challenge of pioneering new camera rigs, developing filming techniques and pushing myself to find new ways to tell engaging stories.